pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

 * Improve `axle.lx.{Gold, Angluin}` coverage
 * `axle.laws.generator` includes generators for GeoCoordinates, UnittedQuantities, and Units

-* Fix GuessRiffleSpec
+* Fix MoveFromRandomStateSpec "moveFromRandomState on hard-coded graph"
-  * search for '_ => GuessRiffle' (should reference dealerStrategy)

 * GuessRiffleProperties -- perfect is used twice. bug?
-* stateStreamMap only used in GuessRiffleProperties
-  * stop using chain?
+* stateStreamMap only used in GuessRiffleProperties -- stop using chain?
 * stateStrategyMoveStream only used in GuessRiffleProperties

-* Fix MoveFromRandomStateSpec "moveFromRandomState on hard-coded graph"

 ```scala
     interactiveMove[MontyHall, MontyHallState, MontyHallOutcome, MontyHallMove, MontyHallState, Option[MontyHallMove], Rational, ConditionalProbabilityTable, cats.effect.IO](